AHBA JUDGES REQUIREMENTS

 Below are the current AHBA judges’ minimum requirements:

-1. Applicant must have an advanced herding title in AHBA (level III); this can be on any of the AHBA courses or on any of the allowed livestock.
-Applicant must also have a second Level III title on any other course or stock.
+3. Must have at least two advanced herding titles in AHBA (level III).
+The first Level III title can be on any of the AHBA courses or on any of the allowed livestock.
+The second Level III title must be on a course or stock type different from the first.
 The intent is for judges to show they understand more than one course type and also that they have at least some exposure to more than one single stock type.
 A waiver to this requirement may be provided on a case by case basis following the applicant / judge providing evidence of experience in the other types of livestock and courses including (but not limited to) student judging, scribing or scorekeeping with another AHBA judge who has experience in such courses and/or livestock, practical livestock handling experience.

-5. Must have the recommendation of three judges currently accepted by AHBA.
+6. Must have the recommendation of three judges currently approved by AHBA.

 Comments from the herding public will be considered in providing full approval.
 A provisional judge may take any assignment.
 Fully approved judges are subject to following the AHBA judging provisions and may be removed if sufficient evidence of inability to judge according to AHBA rules is provided.